ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/4th Level/Create amplifier.md

 - **Duration**:
 	- Concentration, up to 5 turns.
 - **Effects**:
-	- You create a psychic amplifier to copy all of your [[Melodipath Psycasts]].
+	- *You create a psychic amplifier to duplicate all of your [[Melodipath Psycasts]] at a different location.*
-	- You create an amplifier at a point within range.
-For the duration of the psycast, all [[Melodipath Psycasts]] you use are copied by the amplifier, except all instances of "you" are replaced with "the amplifier."
+	- You create a psychic amplifier at the target point which exists for the duration of the psycast.
+All [[Melodipath Psycasts]] you use are copied by the amplifier.
+		- "You" refers to the amplifier when it copies the psycast.
 		- Some [[Melodipath Psycasts]] cannot be copied by the amplifier, these are denoted in the psycast effects.
+		- The amplifier cannot move or be interacted with outside of interacting with this psycast.
 		- [[The Band Plays On!]] is not copied by the amplifier, instead the amplifier simply acts as a performing creature.
-		- The amplifier cannot move or be interacted with outside of interacting with this psycast.
 	- This psycast cannot be copied by an amplifier.
+- **Stats**:
+	- None.
 - **Upcasting**:
 	- You cannot upcast this psycast.